 In your estimate, include any custom modifications you made to the vehicle.
 If you added a sunroof, custom stereo system, new wheels, rims, or anything else, those things will add to the value.

 Other Things That May be Part of Your Car Insurance Payout

 When a car suffers damage that is repairable, your insurance policy will probably only cover repair costs and possibly the price of a rental car.

-But when a car is totaled, an insurance policy should cover all of the costs such as taxes, title, registration, and towing fees, involved in replacing the vehicle.
+But when a car is totaled, an insurance policy should cover all of the costs such as:

 Make sure that you include these expenses in your estimate and provide supporting paperwork from your state DMV that includes any fees they will charge you.